 2 The action was taken under Executive Order (Exec.
 Or.)
-10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the adjudicative guidelines (AG), implemented by the DOD on September 1, 2006.
-The adjudicative guidelines are codified in 32 C.F.R. ¶ 154, Appendix H (2006), and they replace the guidelines in Enclosure 2 to the Directive.
+10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the adjudicative

-Applicant responded to the SOR on July 7, 2016, and elected to have the case decided on the written record in lieu of a hearing.
-The Government's written brief with supporting documents, known as the File of Relevant Material (FORM), was submitted by Department Counsel on August 10, 2016.
+Applicant responded to the SOR on June 22, 2016, and elected to have the case decided on the written record in lieu of a hearing.
+The Government's written brief with supporting documents, known as the File of Relevant Material (FORM), was submitted by Department Counsel on July 25, 2016.

 A complete copy of the FORM was provided to Applicant, who had an opportunity to file objections and submit material to refute, extenuate, or mitigate the security concerns.
-Applicant received the FORM on September 1, 2016.
+Applicant received the FORM on August 1, 2016.
 She did not respond to the FORM.
 The case was assigned to me on May 19, 2017.
-All exhibits are admitted into evidence without objection.
+On June 1, 2017, Applicant was provided an opportunity to submit any matters in mitigation.
+She submitted Applicant's Exhibit (AE) A. All exhibits are admitted into evidence without objection.